thednp/event-listener/README.md

 ## Advanced Use

-You can also make use of the types for more consistent code safety:
+You can also make use of the types for more consistent code:

 ```js
 import { on, FocusEventHandler } from '@thednp/event-listener';